 I found this site a while back called Wishbook Web, and it’s extremely dangerous for me.
 It’s scans of a bunch of department store catalogs, like Sears and Monkey Wards, which is great, because those things have largely been landfilled and there’s no archive of them anymore.
 When I was a little kid, I would spend the entire year memorizing these catalogs, poring over the toy sections until the pages fell apart.
-I guess now kids can just get on the web and go to Amazon and look this stuff up, but I would scrutinize these things like Jerry Falwell drills through the New Testament searching for new reasons to hate gays and immigrants.
+I guess now kids can just get on the web and go to Amazon and look this stuff up, but I would scrutinize these things like a NASA engineer trying to figure out why the latest Mars lander crashed.
 Me and my sisters used to fight over who got to read each catalog, and instead of wish lists, my parents tried to institute some kind of system for us to denote what stuff we wanted that year.
 It involved one of us putting boxes next to things, and the other annotating with circles, or maybe it was stars.
 Anyway, I’d just mark the entire Lego section and any single thing that said Star Wars in it.
 And of course, all new toys had come out before the actual holiday, and we’d have to revisit our greedy little lists based on the commercials shown during the Saturday morning cartoons.

 So at least two of these catalogs came out during the prime of my childhood, and I can still tell you almost every damn thing on every page.
 Going back to these again is like going back to a home town after twenty years and still being able to find your way around.
 It’s also interesting to see how much the times have changed as far as copy goes, because I could write better stuff in my sleep.
 Anyway, when I first found this URL, I went through every page, trying to find the stuff I used to own, and the things I really wanted but never got.